heremaps/gluecodium/docs/lime_idl.md

 * Syntax: **typealias** *AliasName* **=** *AliasType*
 * Example: `typealias Timestamp = Date`
-* Can be placed in: class, interface
+* Can be a free-standing element at file level or can be placed in: class, interface
 * Description: declares a type alias (typedef) in the parent type.

 ### Type references